 Partial Solutions Towards Unobservable SSO.
-Realizing the requirements of unobservability, unlinkable pseudonym support, and RP authentication in SSO has been addressed in surprisingly few works, and all provide only partial solutions to the problem.
+This core challenge of providing SSO in an unobservable manner by the IdP has been addressed in surprisingly few works, and all provide only partial solutions to the problem.

-The first work to provide unlinkability and unobservability for users in OIDC was done by Hammann, Sasse, and Basin [28].
-Their protocol, denoted as Pairwise POIDC (PPOIDC) [28], lets the IdP blindly bind the token to the targeted RP by signing a cryptographic commitment to rid.
+The first work to provide unlinkability and unobservability for users in OIDC was done by Hammann, Sasse, and Basin [26].
+Their protocol, denoted as Pairwise POIDC (PPOIDC) [26], lets the IdP blindly bind the token to the targeted RP by signing a cryptographic commitment to rid.
 The pseudonym computation (via hash functions) is mostly outsourced to the user and again lets the IdP only blindly sign the pseudonym through a commitment.
-While the protocol ensures the correctness of the uid in the committed pseudonym by requiring the user to show it with a zero-knowledge proof, this is not the case for the rid.
-The protocol allows corrupt users to generate arbitrary IdP-attested pseudonyms per RP.
+The user must also provide a zero-knowledge proof that the committed pseudonym is indeed derived for uid.
+The protocol does not guarantee that the computed pseudonym was generated for the intended RP, though, allowing corrupt users to generate arbitrary IdP-attested pseudonyms per RP.

-The UPPRESSO protocol by Guo et al. [27] also aims at pseudonymous SSO and generates pseudonyms through blind exponentiation of an rid-specific group element, enabling the RP to verify that it received a correctly computed pseudonym on its rid.
+The UPPRESSO protocol by Guo et al. [25] also aims at pseudonymous SSO and generates pseudonyms through blind exponentiation of an rid-specific group element, enabling the RP to verify that it received a correctly computed pseudonym on its rid.
 The protocol focuses solely on the pseudonym, though, and does not detail how the final token is also strictly bound to the rid.